-Jill will provide assistance with all arrangements from liaising with ministers, celebrants, humanists and crematoria.
-Jill is happy to help compile death announcements for submission to the local newspapers, she will also help with Order of Service, floral tributes, funeral teas and whatever else you and your family require.
+Jill & Peter will provide assistance with all arrangements from liaising with ministers, celebrants, humanists and crematoria.
+They are happy to help compile death announcements for submission to the local newspapers, they will also help with Order of Service, floral tributes, funeral teas and whatever else you and your family require.

 Funeral charges & fees